polkadot-tooling-collective/constitution/README.md

 ## Mission List

 The *Mission List* contains all projects and services that are maintained by PoToC.
-It is divided into two *Categories* and *Support Tiers* per category.

 Some obvious cornerstones that must be upheld by all projects are: